Port congestion decreases in Asia

 Lars Jensen, CEO of Vespucci Maritime in Copenhagen, said the odds are still pointing towards a worsening before it improves.

-“There is still a significant risk of port impact from the Covid outbreaks, especially in China, there is a risk that a surge in cargo will put pressure on the supply chain as shippers already start pushing cargo. instead of waiting for the traditional rush before the Chinese New Year.”
-Jenson said.
+“There is still a significant risk of port impact from Covid outbreaks, especially in China, there is a risk that a sudden increase in cargo will put pressure on the supply chain, as shippers already begin to push cargo instead of waiting for the traditional rush before the Chinese New Year. —Jensen said.

 Previous article